cloudinsar/s1-workflows/README.md

 Running those command will run the same kind of docker image that OpenEO runs to get the preprocessed data.
 If not running on Ubuntu, replace /home/ubuntu with the path to the folder where the data will be stored.
+When no arguments are passed to OpenEO_insar.py, some example arguments are used.
 ```bash
 docker build -t openeo_insar:1.2 . -f OpenEO_Dockerfile
 docker run -it -v /home/ubuntu:/root -e AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID> -e AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY> --rm openeo_insar:1.2 python3 OpenEO_insar.py